-- 58. Procedures for preventing Money Laundering and Terrorist Financing. - Assessment of money laundering and terrorist financing risk - 58B Establishment of independent supervisory authority - 58C Approval of policies, procedures and check by senior management members - 58D Appointment of board member - 59.
-Supervisory Authorities. - 60.
-Application of customers due diligence and identification procedures. - 61.
-Ways of application of customer due diligence and identification procedures. - 62.
+- 58E Obligation of a legal person - 59.
+Supervisory Authorities. - 59A Cooperation between Supervising Authorities supervising credit and financial institutions and other authorities bound by professional secrecy - 60.
+Application of customer due diligence and identification procedures. - 61.
+Ways of applying customer due diligence and identification procedures. - 61A Central register of beneficial ownership of companies and other entities. - 61B Central register of Beneficial Ownership of Legal Entities. - 61C Register of Express Trusts and Similar Legal Arrangements in the Republic. - 61D Central Register of Bank Accounts, Payment Accounts, and Safe-deposit Boxes. - 61E Register of Crypto Assets Service Providers. - 61F Access to information concerning immovable property. - 62.
 When to apply customer due diligence and identification procedures. - 63.
-Simplified customer due diligence and identification procedures. - 64.
-Enhanced due diligence measures. - 65.
+Simplified customer due diligence - 64.
+Enhanced customer due diligence. - 65.
 [Deleted] - 66.
-Prohibition from co-operating with a shell bank or keeping anonymous accounts. - 67.
+Prohibition from cooperating with a shell bank, keeping anonymous accounts, and promoting new technologies. - 67.
 Performance by third parties. - 68.
 Record keeping. - 68.A.
-Due diligence and customer identification procedures and record keeping for countries outside the European Economic Area. - 68.B.
-Timely response to enquiries of the Unit or the Supervisory Authorities. - 68.C.
-Offence of providing false or misleading evidence or information and false or forged documents. - 68.D.
-Definition of co-ordinator in a financial business group. - 69.
-Internal procedures and reporting to MOKAS. - 69A Disclosure in good faith does not constitute a breach of the prohibition on disclosure of information - 69B Protection of person who submits an internal or Unit report of suspicious transactions. - 70.
-Refrain from carrying out suspicious transactions before informing the Unit. - 70A Central point of contact for electronic money issuers and payment services providers. - 70B Personal Data Processing - 71.
-Non-execution or delay in executing transaction for the account of a customer by a person engaged in financial or other business activities. - 72.
-Application of civil proceedings. - 72A Consequences of property the subject matter of an order issued or registered based on the provisions of the present Law. - 73.
-Setting aside of gifts. - 74.
-Extradition of a person who has committed a prescribed offence. - 75.
-Service of orders. - 76.
-Statistical Data. - 77.
-Rules of Court. - 78.
-Repeal and Reservation. - 79.
-Date of Enforcement of the present Law.
+Due diligence and customer identification procedures and record keepingat group level. - 68.B.
+Timely response to the enquiries of the Unit or the Supervisory Authorities. - 68.C.
+Offence of providing false or misleading evidence or information and false or forged documents. - 69.
+Internal procedures and reporting to MOKAS. - 69A Disclosure in good faith does not constitute a breach of the prohibition on disclosure of information - 69B Protection of an individual reporting suspicious transactions internally or to the Unit. - 70.
+Refrain from carrying out suspicious transactions before informing the Unit. - 70A Central contact point for electronic money issuers and payment service providers.

+- 70B Personal Data Processing - 71.
+Non-execution or delay in executing transaction for the account of a customer by an obliged entity.. - 71A Cooperation between the competent authorities of the Republic of Cyprus and the competent authorities of the Member States